 The Free Application for Federal Student Aid (FAFSA) must be received at the Department of Education by March 10 in order to be eligible for awards by the state of Indiana for the following academic year.
 All renewal-eligible applicants are now being asked to use the Web to reapply for aid.
 Paper renewal FAFSA’s are no longer being printed and mailed.
 The Office of Financial Aid and Scholarships will make FAFSA worksheets available at the office.
 Financial aid applications received after March 10 will not be considered for state awards but may still be eligible for federal and university awards.

 The FAFSA is required of all financial aid students.
-Other documents such as copies of tax returns will be requested for selected students.
+Other documents such as copies of tax transcripts will be requested for selected students.
 Assistance in the form of counseling is available throughout the academic year and summer sessions.
 You are encouraged to electronically transmit your FAFSA data via FAFSA-on-the-Web at http://www.fafsa.gov.
 The IU East school code (required for FAFSA-on-the-Web) is 001811.

 Repayment of Financial Aid Funds